 Complete with fairy-tale castles, picturesque seaside retreats, otherworldly natural parks, and charming cities, Europe is full of striking places to explore.
-You probably already know that, but sometimes it's nice to see some visual reminders of just how breathtaking it truly is.
-And while the attractions that have taken center stage over the years are certainly still worth seeing, we were curious to uncover some of the hidden gems as well as highlight a few of the classics in our next travel guide to Europe.
+While the attractions that have taken center stage over the years are certainly still worth seeing, we were curious to uncover some of the hidden gems as well as highlight a few of the classics in our travel guide to Europe.

-The one thing all of these European destinations all have in common: They're easily some of the most beautiful places in the world.
+All of these European destinations have one thing in common: They're easily some of the most beautiful places in the world.
 Ready to book a Euro trip or at least dream of one and add some awesome places to your bucket list?
 Read on to get travel tips and see the 16 most beautiful places in Europe that anyone with a sense of wonder will want to add to their travel bucket list.

 1. Verdon Gorge, France

-The Allure: In a majestic shade of turquoise, those still, calm waters are seriously enticing.
+The Allure: In a majestic shade of turquoise, these still, calm waters are seriously enticing.
 The river canyon flows into Lac de Sainte-Croix.

 2. Alicante, Spain

 The Allure: The dreamy landscape features bubblegum-pink water running through the mounds of white salt.
 You'll almost feel like you've landed on another planet.